1

 It is content with its nature, and therefore cannot be faulted.”

-Tao Te Ching - Verse 8
+— Tao Te Ching by Lao Tzu, verse 8